yun-long/yun-long.github.io/content/publication/song-2020-corl/index.md

 ---
-title: 'Reaching the limit in autonomous racing:Optimal control versus reinforcement learning'
+title: 'Flightmare: A Flexible Quadrotor Simulator'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Angel Romero
+  - Selim Naji
-  - Mathias Mueller
+  - Elia Kaufmann
-  - Vladlen Koltun
+  - Antonio Loquercio
   - Davide Scaramuzza

 # # Author notes (optional)